GraphQLAPI/graphql-api-for-wp/docs/en/modules/persisted-queries.md

 # Persisted Queries

+Use GraphQL queries to create pre-defined enpoints as in REST, obtaining the benefits from both APIs.

 ## Description

-Persisted queries use GraphQL to provide pre-defined enpoints as in REST, obtaining the benefits of both APIs.

----

 With **REST**, you create multiple endpoints, each returning a pre-defined set of data.